11 ways to overcome your flying phobia and board a plane without wanting to cry!

 Remember That Panic Will Pass

-It’s important to “recognize that panic will pass,” says Dr. Wehrenberg.
+It’s important to “recognise that panic will pass,” says Dr Wehrenberg.
 “A panic attack [usually] doesn’t last for more than a few minutes.
 Then it wanes.
 So it’s not going to last the whole trip.
 If you feel afraid of losing control and succumbing to fear during the flight, remind yourself that even a full-on panic attack is only a temporary affliction; you’ll get through it.

 Know When It’s Time to Seek Professional Help